biocatiit/website/content/news/2019_everything_biosaxs5.rst

 Remote
 ---------

-Remote participant registration provides live streams of all the lectures and downloads of all course materials.
+Remote participant registration provides live-streams of all the lectures and downloads of all course materials, including lecture slides and tutorials.
 The tutorials are designed to be self-guided and so can be completed by the remote participants, but there is no live-stream of that portion.
 No data collection is associated with remote participation.

 Remote cost: $50/$100 for academic/industrial